brabster/tw-site-hugo/content/posts/2024-03-01-automated-laptop-build-conclusion/index.md

 - agentless - it's just a program I run, does what it does, and shuts down.
 Nice and simple
 - has a set of idioms and a programming model I can use instead of making up my own
 - declarative and YAML - I'm used to working this way and it simplifies the programming model
-- has lots of built-in capabilities for managing blocks of lines in files, installing packages, etc
+- has lots of built-in capabilities for stuff I need to do, like  managing blocks of lines in files, installing packages, etc
 - has a way of describing a dependency between two things, to make sure they happen in the right order
 - available as a standard Ubuntu main package, so covered by Ubuntu security updates
 - ~~the Ansible Galaxy sharing hub~~